The Rolling Stones: 2002–2011: 40th anniversary

 The band's first new album in almost eight years, A Bigger Bang, was released on 6 September 2005 to positive reviews, including a glowing write-up in Rolling Stone magazine.
-The album reached number 2 in the UK and number 3 in the US.
+The album reached No. 2 in the UK and No. 3 in the US.
 The single "Streets of Love" reached the top 15 in the UK.
 The album included the political "Sweet Neo Con", Jagger's criticism of American neoconservatism.
 Richards was initially worried about a political backlash in the US, but did not object to the lyrics, saying "I just didn't want it to become some peripheral distractions/political storm in a tea-cup sort of thing."
 The subsequent A Bigger Bang Tour began in August 2005, and included North America, South America, and East Asia.
 In February 2006, the group played the half-time show of Super Bowl XL in Detroit, Michigan.
 By the end of 2005, the Bigger Bang tour had set a record of $162 million in gross receipts, breaking the North American mark set by the band in 1994.
 On 18 February 2006, the band played a free concert to over one million people at the Copacabana beach in Rio de Janeiro—one of the largest rock concerts of all time.

 After performances in Japan, China, Australia, and New Zealand in March and April 2006, the Stones' tour took a scheduled break before proceeding to Europe.
 During the break, Keith Richards was hospitalised in New Zealand for cranial surgery after a fall from a tree on Fiji, where he had been on holiday.
 The incident led to a six-week delay in launching the European leg of the tour.
 In June 2006, it was reported that Ronnie Wood was continuing his alcohol abuse rehabilitation programme, but this did not affect the rearranged European tour schedule.
 Mick Jagger's throat problems forced the cancellation of three shows and the rescheduling of several others that fall.
 The Stones returned to North America for concerts in September 2006, and returned to Europe on 5 June 2007.
 By November 2006, the Bigger Bang tour had been declared the highest-grossing tour of all time.

 The Rolling Stones at the Berlin Film Festival's world premiere of Martin Scorsese's documentary Shine a Light.
 From left to right: Watts, Wood, Richards, and Jagger.